 Important Satellite III installation conditions and recommendations:

-#3.
-The loop wire may be installed in existing concrete floors by cutting a 1/8” W x >¼” D groove in the floor, placing the loop wire in the groove and filling in the space with epoxy sealer.
-Please contact us regarding the specification of the required "direct burial wire" for this application.
+* The loop wire may be installed in existing concrete floors by cutting a 1/4” W x 1/2" D groove in the floor, placing the loop wire in the groove and filling in the space with epoxy sealer.
+This application must be tested before cutting the floor.
+Please contact us regarding the use of "direct burial cable" for this application.

-#4.
-The loop wire may be installed in a newly poured concrete floor by first running the wire through ½” to1” PVC conduit.
+* The loop wire may be installed in a newly poured concrete floor by first running the wire through PVC conduit.
 The PVC conduit should be placed in the floor so that it is as far away from structural steel as possible and close to the flooring surface.
-The conduit may be tied to wooden support struts before concrete is poured.
-Alternatively, scaffolding may be used to hold the PVC conduit in place while the concrete is poured.
-PLEASE NOTE: Whenever possible, loop wire placement should be fully tested before performing final installation.
+This installation plan must be tested before the floor is poured.

 Please contact us regarding special techniques that may be used to reduce signal spill over.

-#6.
-In order to maintain proper signal strength and signal uniformity, the loop perimeter in each listening area should not exceed 300-325 feet.
+* In order to maintain proper signal strength and signal uniformity, the loop perimeter in each listening area should not exceed 300-325 feet.
 The extra wire provided with the systems may be used as loop lead-in wire to connect to the loop amplifier.
-If longer lead-in wire is needed, 10-12 gauge wire is recommended in order to minimize power losses.
+If longer lead-in wire (< 100 feet) is needed, 10-12 gauge wire is recommended in order to minimize power losses.

-#16.
-The use of dynamic microphones or musical instruments with magnetic pickups can result in equipment feedback.
-To avoid this, whenever possible, use condenser microphones and/or keep dynamic microphones & musical instrument pickups at least 10 feet from the loop wire.
-Run full interference tests before final loop install.
+* The use of dynamic microphones can result in equipment feedback.
+To avoid this, whenever possible, use condenser microphones and/or keep dynamic microphones at least 10 feet from the loop wire.
+Run full interference tests before the final loop installation.

 • Set PA system for normal operating level